jasp-stats/jaspAudit/inst/help/auditclassicalnumberbunching.md

 This analysis analyzes the frequency with which values get repeated within a dataset (called “number-bunching”) to statistically identify whether the data were likely tampered with.
 Unlike Benford’s law this approach examines the entire number at once, not only the first or last digit (Simonsohn, 2019).

-To determine whether the data show an excessive amount of bunching, the null hypothesis that the data do not contain an unexpected amount of repeated values is tested with a type-I error of 5%.
-To quantify what is exected, this test requires the assumption that the integer portions of the numbers are not associated with their decimal portions.
+To determine whether the data show an excessive amount of bunching, the null hypothesis that the data do not contain an unexpected amount of repeated values is tested.
+To quantify what is expected, this test requires the assumption that the integer portions of the numbers are not associated with their decimal portions.

 ----